Alexjblom/SSIcomms/envisioned_interoperability_with_others_ver2.md

 In general, there are a number of ways to make use of the SSIComms libraries:

 ##### 2.1 Substitute the wallet
-This means leaving the SIP module and the business module intact, and integrating a different react native wallet which leaves the transport of its out-of-band message to the business layer.
+This means leaving the SIP module and the business module intact, and integrating a different react native wallet which leaves the transport of its out-of-band message to the business module.
 Candidates to explore are Evernym and Trinsic.

 ##### 2.2 Substitute our SYLK Suite based SSIComms communications client and server with a different solution.